FogMeta/go-mc-sdk/README.md

 ## Prerequisites

-Before using Meta-Client-SDK, you need to install the following services:
+Before using go-mc-sdk, you need to install the following services:

 - Aria2 service